cocos/cocos-docs/en/scripting/create-destroy.md

-# Create and destroy nodes
+# Creating and destroying nodes

 ## Creating new nodes